drupal-modules/features_cleanup/README.md

 -----------
 Features Cleanup provides several useful drush commands:

-- `drush features-cleanup`
+- `drush fcf`/`drush features-cleanup-all`

+  Cleans out all content types, panel pages, mini panels, vocabularies, and image styles from database based on existing enabled features.

-  Run the cleanup task (Task #2) above.
-This will run features-revert-all afterwards.
+  Note: This will run features-revert-all afterwards.

-- `drush features-resolve-override [feature name] [component list]`
+- `drush fcf`/`drush features-cleanup-feature [feature name] [component list]`

-  Resolves overrides for features modules that have lingering override issues.
+  Attempts to resolves all overrides on a single feature module that have lingering override issues.  then run features-revert afterwards.
   You may specify a component list (for example, the content type).

-  NOTE: This drush command will run features-revert on the given feature.
+  Note: This drush command will run features-revert on the given feature.

 Compatibility
 -------------